SublimeText/CTags/README.rst

     }

 The only default setting not supported is extra_tag_paths.
-While boolean options will be overridden, arrays (like 'opts') will be merged.
+While boolean options will be overridden, arrays and dictionaries (like 'opts' or 'filters') will be merged.

 Support
 =======